b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 - SC1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
 - EBS Volumes are characterized in Size | Throughput | IOPS
 - When in doubt always consult the AWS documentation
 -  Only GP2 and IO1 can be used as boot volumes

-#### EBS Volume Types Use cases
+#### EBS Volume Types Use Cases
 1. GP2
 - Recommended for most workloads
 - System boot volumes